bhavyb/excel_project/excel_project/Final_Project/README.md

-# 📊 Customer Transaction Analysis — Excel Project
+# 📊 Customer Transaction Analysis

 ## Objective
-Analyze 200+ customer transactions using Excel to find insights, build visualizations, and create a reporting dashboard.
+Analyze 250 customer transactions using Excel to find insights, build visualizations, and create a reporting dashboard.

 ---